SUPPORT FOR MIXED ORIENTATION MARRIAGES

 • Relied on your partner to make you feel better

-• Looked to your partner to help you feel secure
+• Looked to your partner for reassurance when you felt sad, scared or insecure

 Marriage and Family Therapy Degree